databricks/spark-training/strata_2013/blinkdb.md

 BlinkDB is a large-scale data warehouse system like Shark that adds the ability to create and use smaller samples of large datasets to make queries even faster.
 Today you're going to get a sneak peek at an Alpha release of BlinkDB.
 We'll set up BlinkDB and use it to run some SQL queries against the English Wikipedia.
 If you've already done the Shark exercises, you might notice that we're going to go through the same exercises.
 Don't worry if you haven't used Shark, though - we haven't assumed that you have.

+<b>NOTE: The version of BlinkDB used in this dry run has a bug that breaks SQL queries that use `group by`.
+None of the exercises below involve `group by` queries, but you might run into this bug if you're playing around.</b>

 1. First, launch the BlinkDB console:

    <pre class="prettyprint lang-bsh">